Location: village Dârjiu in Transylvania – Central Romania

 Nearest train stations: Sighisoara and Vanatori (19 miles W)

 The Gate Tower preserves its initial form, with openings for fire arms; wooden shutters provided protection against incoming bullets.
-The original interior frescoes, some of the most impressive Transylvanian medieval works, have been well-preserved; best-known are the ones featuring the legend of St. Ladislaus.
+The original interior frescoes, some of the most impressive Transylvanian medieval works, have been well-preserved; best-known are the ones featuring the legends of St. Ladislaus.

 Against the interior side of the defendig walls, grain-storage rooms, still in use today, have been built.

-Smoked hams, meats and sausage have always been and still are stored in the main tower of the fortress, hanged on wooden hooks assigned to each family.
+Smoked hams, meats and sausage have always been - and still are - stored in the main tower of the fortress,

 The hooks stay in the family and are inherited from one generation to another.
-The number of hooks, owned by a family, indicates the wealth and social status.

 Grain may be picked up every morning, but bacon only once a week.